What's New in Xcode 9

 New in Xcode 9 - Virtual Reality (VR) support.

 View VR submissions and left-eye/right-eye submitted surfaces.

-Added inspecting output vertex attributes to the buffer editor.
+Inspection of output vertex attributes in the buffer editor.

 Extract method functionality for all supported languages, along with other language-specific local refactoring.

 New in Xcode 9 - Multiple concurrent simulators.

 Run multiple simulators at the same time.